-Trump Says He Runs Between Buildings For Exercise
+Trump Says He Runs Between Buildings for Exercise

-A new report from Trump’s doctor put a spotlight on the President’s health this week and caused Reuters reporters to ask some tough questions in the Oval about how much exercise the President actually gets.
+A new report from Trump’s doctor put a spotlight on the president’s health this week and caused Reuters reporters to ask some tough questions in the Oval Office about how much exercise the president actually gets.

-In an exclusive interview, contradicting a previous interview, the President insisted that he actually gets way more exercise than any of us tracking his Diet Coke intake realize.
+In an exclusive interview, contradicting a previous interview, the president insisted that he actually gets way more exercise than any of us tracking his Diet Coke intake realize.

 “I get exercise.
 I mean I walk, I this, I that,” Trump, told Reuters.
 “I run over to a building next door.
 I get more exercise than people think.”